eddiechu-zz/Encrypt-Delete-Test/README.md

 It is safe enough to run it on your working PC and server, let you see the fact in your environment.

-I have helped people to test for several years, luckly, found few brands can detect it, and one of them can stop ransomware encryption initiated from remote PC via file share and RDP as well.
+I have helped people to test this for several years.
+Luckly, I found few brands can detect it, and one of them can stop ransomware encryption initiated from remote PC via file share and RDP as well.
 I did see a real Ransomware incident, that endpoint really could stop encryption, no loss.

 # This tool

-This tool encrypts the files under running folder and subfolder, you may create a temperate folder like C:\Encrypt-Delete-Test\, save this tool to there, then run it.
+This tool encrypts the files under running folder and subfolder, you may create a temporary folder like C:\Encrypt-Delete-Test\, save this tool to there, then run it.
 Be safe.

 EncryptDelTestv3.jar
 - runs on Windows and Mac OS